Cover photo for Theodore J. "Ted" Horvath's Obituary

 He was exceptionally proud of his older sister, Julia, who was a professional dancer in New York and was returning to Brazil as the prima ballerina of the Municipal Theater of Rio De Janeiro when she tragically died in a plane crash in 1947.

 Ted was the first person in his family lineage to pursue higher education.
 After attending John Adams High School, he went on to graduate from Ohio State University and Harvard Law School.
 He was admitted to the Ohio Bar in 1952 and spent the majority of his career as general counsel at the Cleveland Electric Illuminating Company (later Centerior Energy).
-Despite opportunities early in his career from major law firms in New York City, Ted chose to remain in Cleveland where he could be close to family and the city he love.
+Despite opportunities early in his career from major law firms in New York City, Ted chose to remain in Cleveland where he could be close to family and the city he loved.

 In the 1950's he was in the US Naval Reserve for 9 years and while he never saw active duty, he spent time on the USS Midway and USS Roanoke.